 Upon arriving in Memphis, they realized that their home church (Vineyard Christian Fellowship of Fort Myers) and community intended to support them from afar- raising over $10,000 to pay off medical bills from Bella’s surgeries, and support their mortgage payments while Mark was off work and with the family in Memphis.
 Soon they began to meet other families that had also relocated for treatment – and amazingly, they learned that many of these sweet people did NOT have the support or care from their home community.
 They became close friends with Ana and Rob Brennan, who had 5 children and had considered moving to Memphis permanently to keep their family together.
 Ana was also a source of spiritual strength to Mylissa –sharing prayer and scripture with Mylissa as she walked through the early days of cancer.
 Ana’s daughter Briana had been undergoing treatment for 3 years.
 Rob and Ana shared their dream with the Horrocks of providing an extra room for visiting family members that were coming to Memphis to see a patient.
 Together, Mark and Mylissa and Rob and Ana began to dream of a place that would not only provide extra housing for extended family members, but also the love and support of the home church or community for families that were displaced due to illness.
 Rob and Ana’s daughter Briana died from cancer in July of 2004, and Rob and Ana moved home to Tulsa, Oklahoma.
 But the initial seeds had been planted.

 In June of 2005, Mark Horrocks incorporated Habitat for Hope, and it was awarded IRS non-profit status in October of 2005.
 The Horrocks began building a volunteer base in Memphis, TN and other communities around the nation.
 In March of 2006, the Horrocks were actively seeking a home or property in the Memphis area to relocate Habitat for Hope.
 They were connected to a family in Memphis that had a 48-acre property with a 4000 square foot home on it.
-The Barnhart family created a very special real estate transaction for the new non-profit that enabled them to move to the property in July of 2006.
+The Barnhart family created a very special real estate transaction for the new non-profit that enabled Habitat for Hope to move to the property in July of 2006.

 Habitat for Hope also maintains two fully-furnished apartments in a gated community in downtown Memphis.
 All facilities are available, completely free of charge, to families seeking treatment for a child with a serious illness.

 Bella Rose has been cancer free since completing treatment in October 0f 2004.
-She LOVES living at the HFH House and spending time with all the new friends she has made through Habitat for Hope.